Experienced, Highly Effective Minnesota Appeal Attorneys

 - Criminal Case – In a criminal case, the defendant may appeal a guilty verdict

 - Bankruptcy Case – In a bankruptcy case, the bankruptcy judge’s ruling may be appealed to the district court.
 Bankruptcy appellate panels, made up of three bankruptcy judges, have been set up by several courts of appeals to hear appeals directly.
 The losing party has the right to then appeal to the court of appeals.

 Appeals are extraordinarily complex and challenging to navigate.
 Appealing an adverse verdict can be an intimidating task.
-Our experienced Attorneys at Villaume & Schiek can summarize a difficult case into a few well-structured arguments, providing you the best chance of prevailing.
+Our experienced attorneys at Villaume & Schiek, P.A., can summarize a difficult case into a few well-structured arguments, providing you the best chance of prevailing.

 - Clarity – Brevity, logic, and clarity are critical.
-Villaume & Schiek will perform all the necessary measures to present a clear, logical argument.
+Villaume & Schiek, P.A., will perform all the necessary measures to present a clear, logical argument.

 - Only the most persuasive arguments – An appeal should present only the most compelling arguments.
 Appellate judges are quick to spot inclusions or omissions that may be misleading.
-Your attorney from the Law Offices of Villaume & Schiek will utilize the best approach in confronting the facts that are harmful to your argument directly.
+Your attorney from the law offices of Villaume & Schiek, P.A., will utilize the best approach in confronting the facts that are harmful to your argument directly.

-If you feel your case was incorrectly concluded, consult with one of our Attorneys about filing for an appeal.
+If you feel your case was incorrectly concluded, consult with one of our attorneys about filing for an appeal.
 Attorney Jeffrey D. Schiek is a seasoned legal researcher and writer who is well known for his appellate briefs.
 Our law office is conveniently located in Bloomington, Minnesota, right off Interstate 494 (I-494) and across from the Mall of America, and has ample free parking.
-Contact us online or call Villaume & Schiektoday for a free consultation of your appeals case.
+Contact us online or call Villaume & Schiek, P.A., today for a free consultation of your appeals case.